Pablo751/DTLDA/README.md

 Contributions are always welcome!
 If you have suggestions, bug reports, or enhancements, please open an issue or send a pull request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This work is licensed under the Creative Commons Attribution 3.0 License.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)

 ## Contact
-For any inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please reach out to [juanpablo.casadobissone@studio.unibo.it](mailto:juanpablo.casadobissone@studio.unibo.it).